 Attendance Policy and Use of Electronics During Class

 This course is taught synchronously.
 It requires active participation in class and completion of all assigned readings.
 Therefore, attendance is an important part of your grade.
 Frequent unexcused absences will directly impact your class participation score and will indirectly affect your reading responses and in-class quizzes.
-Electronics (e.g. phones, tablets for anything other than note-taking) are not allowed during class, and their use will also directly impact your class participation score.

 Grading Criteria, Assignments, and Assessments